Makallv/marks_summer_school_24/README.md

 ## Project usage

-Before user runs tests user should open up fixtures directory and rename `userTemplate` folder to `user` folder.
-In that folder user shall find `user.json` file and in that file he or she should find `"username": "",` and `"password": ""`.
-Between double quotes user should add his or hers created profile for web store to execute the full flow test.
+Before executing the tests, the user should update the `cypress.config.js` file with his or her login (`username`, `password`).
-After wards to see the report, you will need to execute tests in headless mode.
+The username should be the email, that the user used in signing up, and the password should follow from that as well Afterwards, to see the report, you must execute tests in headless mode.

 ### Report cleanup

-After running tests and checking the report, user might want to clean up report folder so that after tests it only generates newest reports.
+After running tests and checking the report, the user might want to clean up the report folder so that after tests it only generates the newest reports.
-Use command: `npm run cleanup` command will delete the report folder, and make it so much nicer if user wants to redo the tests.
+Use the command: `npm run cleanup`
+Command will delete the report folder, and make it so much nicer if the user wants to redo the tests.

 ### Code formating